timedomain-tech/ACE_sequence_file/docs/aces_file_en.md

 ### 2.1 Note Type Description
 Available note types:
- + "phone"  Pronunciation note
+ + "general"  General pronunciation note
  + "br" Breath note
  + "sp" Silent note, not required
  + "slur" Slur note, must be preceded by a pronunciation note
 ### 2.2 Pitch Value Description
 The standard pitch of 440hz corresponds to a pitch value of 69
 ### 2.3 Phoneme Description
-Each "phone" type note must contain a vowel: For specific phoneme information, please refer to: https://github.com/timedomain-tech/ACE_phonemes
+Each "general" type note must contain and can only contain one vowel: For specific phoneme information, please refer to: https://github.com/timedomain-tech/ACE_phonemes
 ### 2.4 Syllable Description
-For Chinese or Japanese languages, syllable can be used instead of phoneme lists
+Only can be used when language is Chinese or Japanese, syllable can be used instead of phoneme lists

 *Example:*